 Hot House has at long last arrived here at Copacetic!
-The publisher, Fieldouse Press, has produced a very nice, heavy-duty, oversize (9" x 11"), Smyth-sewn hardcover edition that runs 100 pages; in black & white, of course.
+The publisher, Fieldmouse Press, has produced a very nice, heavy-duty, oversize (9" x 11"), Smyth-sewn hardcover edition that runs 100 pages; in black & white, of course.

 A notably multidisciplinary artist, John Hankiewicz is best known among Copacetic customers for his comics work, which features a labored, detailed pen & ink drawing style that has gradually evolved over his quarter century of comics making.
 His comics work is also especially notable for its highly successful translations of verbal/textual poetic principles such as meter, foot and rhyme into their visual/comics equivalents, as well as elements analogous to those of musical composition: various rhythms, particularly contrapuntal; the flow from tension to resolution that translates arrangements of musical notes/chords/progressions into arrangements of visual elements/objects/symbols, occasionally forefronted to such a degree as to leave the narrative elements (often obscurely) in the background.